ufjschool/ob-s14/drafts/second/HauntedStory.md

 And for the first time, I, too, was beginning to acknowledge this.

-####Ghosts or no ghosts?
+###Real...or Unreal?

 We've come to the end of our tour.
 Some of us saw ghosts, some of us simply experienced the quiet of old buildings and the sensations of history.
-We've talked to students, like us, who have seen, heard and felt things they could not understand.
-We've talked to professionals who know more about the supernatural than we ever will.
+We've talked to students like us who have seen, heard and felt things they could not understand.
+We've talked to professionals who may know more about the supernatural than we ever will.
 We even tried our hand at ghost hunting, emerging from the corridors of Norman Hall without proof that ghosts exist -- but still unable to say with certainty that they don't.

 Maybe hauntings happen, maybe they are simply dripping faucets that can be explained away.
 Maybe people who believe in ghosts see ghosts.
-Maybe, we're not meant to know for sure.
+Maybe we're not meant to know for sure.

 Even if the University of Florida isn't haunted by unfortunate school children or suicidal American girls, the rumors live on like restless spirits.
 It's part of the culture that colors the school and adds character to the experience of four years here.
 We'll keep our ghost stories, true or not -- just because they belong to us.